maxxiimo/the-front-end-manifesto/README.md

     - .gemfile
     - .gitignore
   -  Foundation Markup: The Application Layout
-    - So Where Does It Live?
+    - Where Does It Live?
     - The Code
     - HTML5 Boilerplate
     - Where Do Things Go?